rocky-linux/documentation/docs/guides/learning_selinux.md

 ### Going further with SELinux

-The `audit2allow` command creates from a line in an "audit" file a module to allow a SELinux action (when no module exists):
+The `audit2allow` command creates a module to allow a SELinux action (when no module exists) from a line in an "audit" file:

 ```
 audit2allow [-mM]